unitycatalog/unitycatalog/unitycatalog-ai/integrations/autogen/README.md

 ```

-Once you have created a tool, you can register it with the agents that are involved in conversation.
+Once you have created a tool, you can register it with the agents that are involved in the conversation.

 Similar to code executors, a tool must be registered with at least two agents for it to be useful in conversation.
 The agent which can call the tool and and Agent whic can execute the tool’s function.